Getting started using the ASAP2Demo...

 ECUSimulator TCP:1800 ASAP2Example.a2l ASAP2Example.hex

-XCP on CAN Simulator with Vector CAN driver:
+XCP on CAN Simulator using Vector CAN on Channel 1:

 ECUSimulator CCP:kvaser ASAP2Example.a2l ASAP2Example.hex

 The result is an ECUSimulator process supporting the specified protocol.
-The process simulates an ECU defined in the ASAP2Example.a2l with calibration data from ASAP2Example.hex.
+The process simulates an ECU defined by ASAP2Example.a2l using calibration data from ASAP2Example.hex.

 Force ASAP2Demo to run as a 32 Bit process

-This paragraph is only of interest if ASAP2Demo is installed on a 64 Bit OS, but usually this is the default in these days.
+This paragraph is only of interest if ASAP2Demo is installed on a 64 Bit OS, but usually this is the default nowadays.

 As the ASAP2Demo/ECUSimulator starts in this case in 64 Bit mode, using 32 Bit CAN drivers (the National Instruments CAN driver only supports 32 Bit applications) or using a 32 Bit Seed&Key DLL to get CCP/XCP/UDS access on ECUs will fail.

-The shortcut “Force to run as 32Bit Process” in the ASAP2Demo folder forces an ASAP2Demo/ECUSimulator process to start always in 32 Bit mode.
+- The shortcut 'Force to run as 32Bit Process' in the ASAP2Demo folder forces ASAP2Demo/ECUSimulator to start as 32 Bit process.

-This has only to be done once after ASAP2Demo is installed.
+- This only needs to be done once after ASAP2Demo has been installed or upgraded to a newer version.

 - Executing the shortcut requires administrator privileges.

-- Before executing the shortcut, an open ASAP2Demo/ECUSimulator process must be closed.
+- Before executing the command, running ASAP2Demo/ECUSimulator processes must be stopped.